vanvekyuu/MaintenanceUnit4920_v1/README.md

 # MaintenanceUnit4920_v1
 A little project that I kinda never really complete after learning that I didn't have the Service Pack 6 that is required to compile the application （◞‸◟）
+- Place folder directly in the C: drive
+- Click on .exe file for final project

 So I learnt abit of Microsoft Visual Basic 6, an old Microsoft software used to create applications in the form of forms, I think aha.
 It's mostly simple code that you can find on the internet, and I mostly referenced from this website: https://www.vbtutor.net/